fabianlischka/paco/README.md

 choosing R to minimise the deviation of c.

+Note that FreeFem++ uses the weak formulation of the problem, ie multiply with a test function (nice and continuous etc., compact support), and integrate by parts over infinity = the support.

 ### Quick reminder of vector notations

 * gradient of a scalar field s is a vector: (ds/dx, ds/dy, ...)